duhrer/duhrer.github.io/_posts/projects/2025-03-24-settling-into-linux.md

 With OS X and Windows off the list, that just leaves Linux.
 I've gone through phases of running Linux desktops over the years, from the [Slackware](http://www.slackware.com/) days in the 90s on.
-The last time I quit for good was circa 2008, after constantly wrestling with multi-monitor support in SuSE.
+The last time I quit "for good" was circa 2008, after constantly wrestling with multi-monitor support in SuSE.

 Recently, though, I read good things about [Bazzite](https://bazzite.gg/), a